 Having these two vastly differing dialects in the relationship can be challenging at times leading to crosswinds, confusing the direction of our chartered course.

-Language of Behavior
+Language of Behaviour

-Steve & I are what would be described as a quiet couple, he is mostly a listener & processor who enjoys his solace…I too am a listener & processor who also enjoys solace, as well as socializing.
+Steve & I are what would be described as a quieter couple, he is mostly a listener & processor who enjoys his own company.

 This can be a signal to my husband that I’m a bit too quiet & I’m trying to work out something that is concerning me.

 Where he can have a tendency to process his thoughts through the colored lense of a glass half empty scope which in turn signals to me that he is concerned about an issue.

 “He caused the storm to be still, so that the waves of the sea were hushed.
-Then they were quiet; So He guided them to their desired haven.
-Let them give thanks to the Lord for His loving kindness…”

 We know that this growing process will continue throughout our life together, as life in all its complexities can majorly impact any couple & adjustments are needed along our chartered course.

-We have also grown to appreciate the positive aspects of each others dialects, behavior & the unique dynamic we have as a couple.
+We have also grown to appreciate the positive aspects of each others dialects, behaviour & the unique dynamic we have as a couple.

 Are you purposefully learning to understand a Significant Other’s dialect for a smoother sailing experience in your relationship?
-How is that going?

-Until next time…
+Until next time,

-© teawithjennifer.blog All Rights Reserved.
+© 2019 Jennifer M. Ross teawithjennifer.blog All Rights Reserved.
 Photo by Pexels.com